tnagatomi/takolabel/README.md

 - GITHUB_SERVER_URL (e.g. `https://ghe.example.com/`) (optional)
   - Set this variable if you want to work with repositories hosted on GitHub Enterprise server.
 Manipulations will take place in `github.com` repositories if you didn't set this variable.

-`-dry-run` for all operations are supported.
+`--dry-run` for all operations are supported.

 ### Create Labels